willy2k69/quick-box/README.md

 ---

+### Check out the [Quick Box Wiki](https://github.com/JMSDOnline/quick-box/wiki) for some reference material to common issues.
+If you have an error of your own and need help, please open an issue.

+---

 This script has the following features

 * A multi-user environment, complete with scripts to add and delete users.
 * Linux Quota, to control how much space every user can use in the box.
-This can be controled via the 'setdisk' command.
+This can be controlled via the '__setdisk__' command.
-* Customized Seedbox Dashboard located at http://SERVER_IP/
+* Customized Seedbox Dashboard located at https://SERVER_IP/
 * HTTPs Downloads directory (https://SERVER_IP/${username}.downloads)
-* Obscures ports for ssh and ftp.
-SSH = 4747 | FTP = 5757 (note, this is not for security reasons... it's simply a means to reduce bad bot hits from all over the web)
+* Obscures ports for ssh and ftp. __SSH = 4747__ | __FTP = 5757__ (note, this is not for security reasons... it's simply a means to reduce bad bot hits from all over the web)

 ## Installed software
 * ruTorrent 3.7 + official plugins